MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-MailPublicFolder.md

 ```

 ### -ForwardingAddress
-!!!
-Exchange Server 2010, Exchange Server 2013

-The ForwardingAddress parameter specifies the forwarding address of the folder.

-!!!
-Exchange Server 2016, Exchange Online

 The ForwardingAddress parameter specifies a forwarding address for messages that are sent to this public folder.
 A valid value for this parameter is a recipient in your organization.
 You can use any value that uniquely identifies the recipient.

 For example: